vanderhoornm/android-MythTV-Leanfront/README.md

 | DPad Up | Playback | Jump forward number of minutes specified in settings (default is 5) |
 | DPad Down | Playback | Jump back number of minutes specified in settings (default is 5) |

+## Android Phones / Tablets

+It is not recommended to run leanfront on an Android phone or tablet.
+You can install it if you are running Android 5.0 (Lollipop) or later version, but controlling it through the touch screen does not work correctly.
+The application reacts to the touch screen, but it is not usable.
+It may be possible to run it on a phone or tablet if you attach a remote control or a keyboard.

-## Restrictions / Limitations
+## Leanfront Restrictions / Limitations

-These may be addressed n a future release.
+These may be addressed in a future release.

 - There is no support for watching LiveTV at present.
 - The *Master Backend Override* setting does not work.
 It is ignored.